-Honouring the ancestors played a huge role in harvest holidays, one of the most familiar being Samhain or Halloween.
-And dating back to prehistory, crabapples were offered as food for the dead.
-The Celts and the Norse left them as grave offerings (petrified remains of sliced crabapples in burials date back to 5000 Bc).
+Dating back to prehistory, crabapples were offered as food for the dead.
+The Celts and the Norse left them as grave offerings (petrified remains of sliced crabapples in burials dating back to 5000 BC).
 During “Mabon” in Ireland and parts of Scotland, it was customary for women to visit burial mounds, called cairns, to honour dead ancestors, especially female ones.
 According to folklore, all human souls were reabsorbed into the wombs which bore them, and therefore, only women inhabited the Land of the Dead!

 The apple’s association with witches is often attributed to the five-pointed star or pentacle found at the centre of its core, which dates back to prehistory as a symbol of the Goddess.
 This mimics the pattern of the great feminine planet Venus as it moves about the sun every eight years.
 And for ancient goddesses from Isis, Ishtar, Astarte, Venus, Aphrodite, Diana, Pomona, Hera, Indunn and Freya – and many more – the apple was the fruit of immortality itself.